-- 1. Why is it important for people in South Australia to be aware of their water consumption? - 2.
-Which of your daily activities have the greatest impact on your overall water consumption and why dothese activities require so much water? - 3.
-How do you think climate change might impact water availability in South Australia in the future? - 4.
-What are some challenges people might face when trying to reduce their water consumption? - 5.
-What parts of South Australia do you think struggle with the issue of water security most, and why? - 6.
-How do you think technological advancements could help conserve water in our communities?
-Can you think of any examples of water-saving technology already in use? - 7.
+- 1. Why is it important for people on the Eyre Peninsula to be aware of their water consumption? - 2.
+Which of your daily activities have the greatest impact on your overall water consumption and why do these activities require so much water? - 3.
+How do you think climate change might impact water availability on the Eyre Peninsula in the future? - 4.
+What are some challenges people on the Eyre Peninsula might face when trying to reduce their water consumption? - 5.
+Why do you think water scarcity is a more significant issue on the Eyre Peninsula compared to other parts of Australia? - 6.
+How do you think technological advancements could help conserve water on the Eyre Peninsula?
+Can you think of any examples of water-saving technology already being used here? - 7.
 What steps can you take to encourage others in your community to be more mindful of their water use?